jackalnom/centralcoastcauldrons/README.md

 In the latest pull of carts.py, it now contains a new search endpoint.
 Do not change the method signature of this endpoint, and ensure that the format of what you return matches the example JSON.

-Additionally, make sure you pull the latest server.py.
-It includes a CORS configuration that is necessary for the front-end to call your webservice.

 Once you've implemented the search endpoint, make sure you test your work using the search orders page mentioned above.
 Filtering, paging, and sorting must all work correctly to get full points on this assignment.

 As a reference, feel free to look at this lecture where I cover one way of implementing such a search functionality: https://observablehq.com/@calpoly-pierce/python-connectivity#cell-70.